rvsitebuilder/developer-docs/en/extending-WYSIWYG.md

 ## Overview

 Usually what you do on your app will run under your own route, what if you want to inject your code to other app's route such as RVsitebuilder's WYSIWYG.
-Thanks to Laravel blade's @inject method.
+Thanks to `Laravel blade's @inject` method.
 This open possibility to inject your code to our app.

 ## Inject Services

-To inject your code to WYSIWYG, your need to define your blade file to inject on your app's service provider.
+To inject your code to WYSIWYG, your need to define your blade file to inject on your `app's service provider`.
 ```php

 inject(xxx, xxxx);